Emissions Testing in Arkansas

 Yes.
 Electric and hybrid vehicles are exempt because Arkansas does not require emissions testing for any vehicle type.
 All fuel types can be registered without inspection.

 No. Diesel vehicles do not need emissions testing in Arkansas.
-The state has no mandatory program for any fuel type or vehicle category.
+The state has no mandatory program for any fuel type, and diesel vehicles are treated the same as gasoline vehicles for registration purposes.

 This does not apply because Arkansas has no emissions testing requirement.
-If a private diagnostic reveals issues, repairs are optional since no state mandate exists.
-Registration is not affected.
+If a private mechanic identifies issues during a voluntary diagnostic scan, repairs are at the owner's discretion.
+No state mandate requires action based on a voluntary test result.

-There is no emissions testing cost in Arkansas because no program exists.
-Private mechanics may charge for voluntary diagnostic services, but fees are not state-regulated.
+There is no emissions testing cost in Arkansas because no mandatory program exists.
+Private mechanics may charge for voluntary OBD-II scans or diagnostic services.
+Fees vary by shop and are not regulated by the state.

-No appointments are needed because Arkansas does not require emissions testing.
-If you want a voluntary diagnostic check from a private shop, contact them directly to schedule.
+No appointments are needed for emissions testing because Arkansas does not require it.
+If you want a voluntary diagnostic check, contact a local auto shop to schedule service.

 Arkansas does not have designated emissions testing locations because no program exists.
-Private auto shops can perform diagnostic scans upon request, but these are not official testing stations.
+Private auto shops can perform diagnostic scans on request, but these are not official testing stations and results do not affect registration.
+The state does not maintain a directory of testing facilities.

 No credit card required.
 Free plan available forever.